bitwreckage/DryIoc/docs/DryIoc.Docs/RegisterResolve.md

 __Note:__ The order of registrations is not important __here__, but may be important for other cases, like [Decorators](Decorators) or Collection [Wrappers](Wrappers).

-If you don't know the type in compile-time you can specify a run-time `Type` instead:
+If you don't know the type at compile-time you can specify a run-time `Type` instead:
 ```cs
 class Register_service_with_implementation_runtime_types
 {